 Maths Curriculum Content and Sequence

 We believe that Maths is for everyone.
 It is a crucial life skill that everyone deserves to feel comfortable with and confident enough to use in their daily life.
-We promote this through our whole school Chesswood Counts days and consistently make cross-curricular links where appropriate and valuable, for instance using weighing and measuring skills within Design and Technology, and understanding chronology within History.
-We seek to celebrate progress and high achievement through certificates, badges and top 10s.
+We promote this through our whole school number celebration days in recognition of National Numeracy Day and consistently make cross-curricular links where appropriate and valuable, for instance using weighing and measuring skills within Design and Technology and understanding chronology within History.
+We welcome visitors to view our Maths Across the Curriculum Display to see Maths in action, beyond Maths lessons including posters illustrating how members of the Chesswood community use Maths in their jobs – helping to emphasise the life opportunities that Maths presents.
+We seek to celebrate progress and high achievement through competitions, certificates, badges and top 10s.

 - We follow the national curriculum for primary mathematics.